How PMOs can smooth the path of projects, to help make changes more “sticky”

 A while back I attended an APM focus group facilitated by Dr Michael Moynagh of CPD Futures Ltd on developing strategies to improve the way that project professionals approach continuing professional development (CPD).
 One of the topics that came up was that established approaches to CPD (including the approach promoted by the APM) are somewhat rigid and introspective, and lack a social dimension.
 The suggestion arose that some sort of group learning approach might be helpful, e.g. creating a PPM Community of Practice.

-I have seen this happen with some success (albeit rather briefly!) in the following situation:
+I have seen this happen with some success (albeit rather briefly!)
+Continue reading “Strategies for social CPD – Creating a PM community”

 This book addresses a gap in the Project Management literature – how people and their behaviours contribute to project failure, and shows the reader how psychology can improve the chances of project success.